mgrojo/coap_spark/server/tests/coap_server_tests.md

   - Then I get an error
   - And output contains `Invalid specified port`

+### Scenario: specified port and invalid option
+  - When I run `../bin/coap_server -p 1234 -?
+0`
+  - Then I get an error
+  - And output contains `Invalid option: -?`

 # Black box tests for CoAP Server
 These are the test scenarios for `coap_server` to be run using the `bbt` tool.